oliverbrown1/vizdoom-rl-maps/README.md

 * Maze Difficult
 * Deadly Corridor

 Deadly Corridor is an existing ViZDoom scenario, but was modified for the project.

+### Details

+Each map has a green or red vest that appears at the end, with the main goal of reaching it as fast as possible, as a negative living reward is applied.
+The reward system is designed for each scenario such that it encourages the agent to explore better and reach the end goal safely.
+Specific reward details are mentioned for each map.

+Every scenario would have this basic reward system:

+* Living Reward : $-0.001$
+* Goal Reward: $+100$

 Below is a description of each map.

+### Scenarios

 #### Basic Scenario